Kayaker wearing Wiley X Polarized Sunglasses

 The Dangers Of UV Radiation

-It’s simple, exposing your eyes to UV radiation is dangerous.
-It doesn’t matter if the UV light is from natural sunlight or artificial sources.
-Both long and short term exposure can cause damage to your eyes, which may compromise your overall eye health.
+It’s simple: exposing your eyes to UV radiation is dangerous.
+It doesn’t matter if the UV light is from natural or artificial sunlight.
+Both long and short-term exposure can cause damage to your eyes, which may compromise your overall eye health.
 There are several eye diseases and conditions caused by exposure to UV radiation:

 • Macular Degeneration